Actor Ravi Teja appears before the emergency room in a drug case | ExBulletin

 A Special Investigation Team (SIT) from the Prohibition and Excise Department, as part of its investigation, also investigated suspected drug links with Tollywood, and then interviewed 11 people related to the Telugu film industry, including actors and directors in addition to the driver of one of the actors.

-Investigators suspected that movie figures, multinational company employees, high school students and college students were among the gang’s clients.
+Investigators suspected that movie figures, multinational company employees, school and college students were among the gang’s clients.

 |